ebarylko/cmpt-476/assignment-3/assignment-3.md

 ## Question two

 ### How is a parity measurement of two qubits different from measuring both bits in the computational basis and then taking their parity?
-A parity measurement of two qubits maps directly to the 0 parity or 1 parity subspace.
+A parity measurement of two qubits is a partial measurement that projects to the 0 parity or 1 parity subspace.
+It changes the state, but the superposition is still maintained and we have uncertainty.

-A parity measurement of two qubits after measuring both bits in the computational basis changes the state of the qubits before projecting them onto the parity subspaces.
-This could differ since my state has changed, affecting my representation in the computational basis.
+A parity measurement of two qubits after measuring both bits in the computational basis projects both onto the computational basiS, removing any uncertainty we had before.
+When we then take the parity measurement of this, there no uncertainty when we project onto one of the parity subspaces.

 The parity measurement of two qubits differs from measuring both bits in the computational basis and then taking their parity since